-[79] Counsel for the Taylor Sr. and Jr. argue that in some cases, it is not desirable to put off a decision regarding a stay until the trial stage of a proceeding.
-In support of their position, they rely on a passage from R. v.
+[79] Counsel for X argues that in some cases, it is not desirable to put off a decision regarding a stay until the trial stage of a proceeding.
+In support of its position, counsel for X relies on a passage from R. v.
 DeSousa which states: